Yasmic/Yasmic.github.io/_posts/2018-12-03-welcome-to-Autosar.markdown

 > In Autosar the application software components are developed irrespective of the hardware (ECU).

   Run Time Environment:-
-> RTE provides an interface (virtual function bus) to interact any application to the BSW or to another application in the
-> same ECU/another ECU (Both intra ECU and inter ECU
+> RTE provides an interface (virtual function bus) to interact any application to the BSW/application for intra ECU and inter ECU
-> Communication are established with the help of RTE)
+> communication.

   Basic Software component:-
  > Basic software is divided in to-Service layer, ECU abstraction layer,Micro controller abstraction layer and Complex device drivers.